 Hess’s terminals business may sell for as much as $1 billion, said Fadel Gheit, a New York-based analyst with Oppenheimer & Co.
 The moves also will free up about $1 billion in working capital “for future growth opportunities,” the company said.
 The Port Reading closing culminates a process that last year included shutting down another money-losing refinery Hess co-owned in the U.S. Virgin Islands known as Hovensa LLC.

 “They’ve been doing this gradually,” Gheit said today in a telephone interview.
 “Hess has turned a corner and the company is executing the right strategy.”
 Gheit rates Hess the equivalent of a buy and doesn’t own shares.

-Hess joins companies including ConocoPhillips (COP) and Marathon Oil Corp.
-(MRO) in exiting the refining business, which rallied in 2012 in areas where operators have had access to cheaper U.S. crude.
+Hess joins companies including ConocoPhillips (COP:US) and Marathon Oil Corp.
+(MRO:US) in exiting the refining business, which rallied in 2012 in areas where operators have had access to cheaper U.S. crude.
 East Coast refineries, which pay more for imported oil, have been shut as their profit margins narrowed.

 “We have transformed Hess into a predominantly exploration and production company, which is part of a multi-year strategy to grow shareholder value,” Chairman and Chief Executive Officer John Hess said in the statement.

 Hess has exploration and production assets around the world, from the Bakken and Utica plays in the U.S. to the Valhall field off Norway.
 The company has tripled its revenue from exploration and production in the past decade, while continuing to generate 75 percent of sales from refining and fuel marketing.
 Oil and gas production (HES:US) in the third quarter climbed 17 percent from a year earlier to the equivalent of 402,330 barrels of oil a day, according to data compiled by Bloomberg.